savaki/reagent-nodejs/README.md

 # reagent-nodejs

+Isomorphic reagent app with both server and client side rendering.

-running reagent on the server side with nodejs
+Initial rendering happens with reagent on the server side in node, subsequent action render through reagent in the browser.

 ## Prerequisites